marcoalopez/GrainSizeTools/DOCS/getting_started.md

 Get a list of the main methods using: get.function_list()
 ```

-Alternatively, if you are using a Jupyter notebook you have an example in the link below:
+Alternatively, if you are using a Jupyter notebook you have an example in the link below (you can also find this example notebook on your hard drive inside the ``grain_size_tools`` folder):

 https://github.com/marcoalopez/GrainSizeTools/blob/master/grain_size_tools/notebook_example.ipynb